NLnetLabs/simdzone/SYNTAX.md

-# Master files
+# Zone files

-Master files are text files that contain resource records (RRs) in text form.
+Zone files are text files that contain resource records (RRs) in text form.
-Since the contents of a zone can be expressed in the form of a list of RRs, a master file can be used to define a zone.
-Master files are commonly referred to simply as zone files.
+Zones can be defined by expressing them in the form of a list of RRs.

-Master files were originally specified in [RFC1035 Section 5], but the DNS has seen many additions since and the specification is rather ambiguous.
+Zone files were originally specified in [RFC1035 Section 5], but the DNS has seen many additions since and the specification is rather ambiguous.
 Consequently, various name servers implement slightly different dialects.
 This document aims to clarify the format by listing (some of) the relevant